MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Enter-PSSession.md

 ### -Port
 Specifies the network port on the remote computer that is used for this command.

-In PowerShell 6.0 this parameter was inlcuded in the **HostName** parameter set that supports Secure Shell (SSH) connections.
+In PowerShell 6.0 this parameter was inlcuded in the **HostName** parameter set which supports Secure Shell (SSH) connections.

 #### WinRM (ComputerName parameter set)
 To connect to a remote computer, the remote computer must be listening on the port that the connection uses.